priscimon blog

 • Memories of Rodrigues

-This CNN video showing the opening of the net fishing season (“ouverture la peche la senne”) in Rodrigues brings back childhood memories of how the family traded in fish.
+This CNN video showing the opening of the net fishing season (“ouverture la peche la senne”) in Rodrigues brings back childhood memories.

 Later when I was about twelve or thirteen, I helped my brother-in-law Bambi in his octopus trade.
 Once or twice every week, he set up station to buy octopus.
 Sat on a low bench, with a weighing scale on the floor in front of him, he waited for the fisherwomen to return from their hunts.